RESHAPELab/flosscoach/README.md

 benefiting newcomers to avoid or overcome the most common barriers they face according to the research literature.
 The tool enables the inclusion of information about existing projects in a standardized way, making it easier for newcomer to get used to the contribution flow.

-FLOSSCoach portal has individual project pages, foruns and messages where you can exchange relevant information about OSS with newcomers so they can start contributing
+FLOSSCoach portal has individual project pages, foruns and messages where you can exchange relevant information about OSS with newcomers so they can start contributing.

+We retrieve data from different sources and show in a single, structured way, making it simple for newcomers.

 You can use FLOSScoach by accessing [www.flosscoach.com](http://www.flosscoach.com): create an account and join our community!
 Contact us for help!